 Portable handwashing stations are mobile commercial sinks for washing hands.
 They have separate clean and wastewater tanks with various capacities.
 The in-house water heater and water pump work together to meet the hot water requirements for hand sterilization.
 For the same purpose, most models feature a soap dispenser and paper towel holder.
 These mobile hand wash sinks can have up to 3 sink bowls.
 The featured design of their casters and the push handles facilitate maneuvering.
 These mobile hand sinks meet all the regulations.
 They are an excellent fit for kitchens of all sizes, particularly for self-serve stations.

 Commercial hand wash sinks are single-bowl units for food employees’ hand sanitization.
 You can buy a hand sink with or without side splashes, which are necessary to prevent food contamination with soap or other sterilization chemicals.
 When you buy one without side splashes, you will have to purchase splash guards separately.
 Hand sinks bear differing style features.
-Commercial hand wash drop-in sinks fit directly into a countertop opening, while recessed models are located under the counter without its surface protruding over the counter.
-Pedestal mounted base hand sinks are supported with pedal valves and wall mount brackets.
+Commercial hand wash drop-in sinks fit directly into a countertop opening, while recessed models are located under the counter without their surface protruding over the counter.
+Pedestal-mounted base hand sinks are supported with pedal valves and wall mount brackets.
 They provide hands-free access to water, minimizing contamination risks.
 A wall-mounted hand sink attaches securely to a wall.
 You don’t need a countertop or any other support unit to install it.

 3-compartment sink is the method of washing, rinsing, and sanitizing kitchenware in a different basin.
 They are self-standing units with stainless steel legs and mounted commercial sink faucets.
 According to state-level regulations, every industrial kitchen must own a 3-basin commercial sink, and each basin should be used only for the designated purpose to remain code-compliant.

 Commercial drop-in sinks are easier to afford and install.
 Their 2- or 3- compartment models can effortlessly be recessed and secured into an opening on your kitchen counter.
 The rim of the sink sticks out of the counter to sit on it.
 This helps the counter carry the weight of the sink.
-Some have their commercial sink faucets mounted on them.
+Some have commercial sink faucets mounted on them.
 There are also models with holes drained on their backsplash for faucet installation.

 A commercial mop sink is another piece of sanitation equipment required for janitorial services in industrial kitchens.
 Also known as service sinks, they can only be used for washing mops or other wet floor cleaning tools.
 Floor mop sinks are more convenient for dumping wastewater.
 Free-standing models can mean more storage as you can keep your buckets and cleaning substances under them.